 Miles

 The second stage of your 3 day Bitesize itinerary takes you from the market town of Newton Stewart to the colourful harbour town of Kirkcudbright.
 Enjoy coastal views on this mostly flat paved section of the route but also watch out for two short sections of loose unbound stone south of Gatehouse of Fleet and south of Cally Woods.

-From Newton Stewart, set off to the seaside town of Creetown, then the route takes you to one of the wildest places in southwest Scotland, Cairnsmore.
+Next on to one of the wildest places in southwest Scotland, Cairnsmore.
 Those with suitable bikes might detour into Cairnsmore of Fleet National Nature Reserve.
 Further along the route, you’ll come to the village of Gatehouse of Fleet, once a thriving industrial centre with cotton mills, shipbuilding and a brewery, it is now a hub for cyclists and walkers.

-Just five miles on from Gatehouse, treat yourself to a visit to Cream o’ Galloway Ice Cream Parlour, before continuing on to the Artist’s Town of Kirkcudbright.
+The final stretch takes you on to the Artist’s Town of Kirkcudbright.
 The inspiring Kirkcudbright Galleries is a must-see as is the Dark Space Planetarium with its interactive science and space themed exhibits.

+Miles